PremDominic/Sample-1/README.md

-# Hello Developers arounf the world
+# Hello Developers around the world

 This is my first try on Github